g10draw/Auto-Flask-App-Skeleton-Creator/README.md

 ### 4. Opens the activated windows command promt
 ![alt text](img/cmd.JPG "command prompt")

+## NOTE:
+This script executes successfully in windows environment only and there is need to set sublime text editor as your default text editor with alias name 'subl'.

 ## Best possible ways to use this script:
 ### 1. From project directory